Gigabit-capable infrastructure; application for funding

 Connection to future-proof network infrastructures is a key location factor in municipalities.
 In rural areas, it is virtually impossible to build a nationwide gigabit-capable infrastructure without funding due to the low cost of expansion and operation.
 Bavaria's gigabit funding program, the only one of its kind in Germany, provides targeted support to municipalities for the provision of gigabit-capable infrastructure in areas where no roll-out is being carried out by the municipalities themselves.

-The new funding is primarily intended to benefit commercial connections, provided they do not yet have a reliable network with bandwidths of at least 200 Mbit/s symmetrical (upload and download), either at present or as a result of a self-build expansion in the next three years.
+The new funding is primarily intended to benefit commercial lines that do not yet have a reliable network with bandwidths of at least 200 Mbit/s symmetrical (upload and download), either at present or as a result of a self-build expansion in the next three years.
 Private households can benefit if reliable coverage with at least 100 Mbit/s download is not available or at least foreseeable.

 Funding is provided for expenditure by the grantee on private or municipal network operators (viability gap model) or expenditure by the grantee for the construction of its own passive broadband infrastructure (operator model).